Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 This diagram commutes for the same reasons as does \eqref{assocdiag2}.
 Moreover, the composition of morphisms in the left column is the morphism uniquely determined by

 for $w_1\in W_1$, $a\in A$, and $w_2\in W_2$.
 We also consider the diagram:

-Here, the top square commutes by Proposition \ref{prop:relntoR+R-}, the naturality of the parallel transport isomorphisms, and Proposition \ref{compofgamma}.
+The top square commutes by Proposition \ref{prop:relntoR+R-}, the naturality of the parallel transport isomorphisms, and Proposition \ref{compofgamma}.
 The middle square commutes by naturality of parallel transports and the definition of $\mu_{W_1; r_1-r_2}$, and the triangle commutes by definition of $\eta_{r_2}$.
-Using Proposition \ref{braidinganalogue} below, we see that the composition of the left arrows is the morphism determined by:
+Using Proposition \ref{braidinganalogue} below, the composition of the left arrows is the morphism determined by:

 for all $w_2\in W_2$ and parity-homogeneous $w_1\in W_1$, $a\in A$.